Nicole da Silva: Career

+made her first appearance on 11 June 2026, during the show's thirty–ninth season.

+On 24 July 2026, da Silva was announced for the Wentworth spinoff titled Wentworth: Halfway Home, she would reprise the role of Franky Doyle more than seven years after her last appearance as Franky.

 Production company

 Da Silva and Wentworth co-star Danielle Cormack started the production company Four One One Productions.
 They produced the play Who's Afraid? in 2022, which was their first production with their company.
 In 2023, da Silva and Cormack directed the short film Why We Fight with Four One One.

 Other activities

 In February 2014, she was announced as the first National Champion of UN Women Australia, for which she supported women's empowerment and gender equality at events around the country.

 As of 2024, Da Silva is an ambassador for SmartFone Flick Fest (SF3), a film festival held annually in Sydney.

 Personal life

-In April 2018, da Silva announced that she was expecting her first child with her ex-partner, John, and gave birth to a daughter in July 2018.
+In April 2018, da Silva announced that she was expecting her first child, and gave birth to a daughter in July 2018.